In this article

-Xerostomia can be reversed with lifestyle changes.
+Xerostomia can be reversed or prevented with lifestyle changes.
 Depending on the condition’s severity, there are natural ways to reduce dry mouth, including:

 Common treatment options for cavities include fillings, inlays, onlays, and dental crowns.
 If cavities are left untreated, tooth decay progresses, which can lead to a root canal or tooth loss.

-One of the most common risk factors of dry mouth is dental erosion, which occurs when acidic substances wear away tooth enamel.
-As saliva production decreases, teeth are less protected from decay-causing bacteria.
+One of the most common complications of dry mouth is dental erosion, which occurs when acidic substances wear away tooth enamel.
+As saliva production decreases, the pH levels in the mouth also decrease.
+Teeth are less protected from decay-causing bacteria as a result.

 Periodontal disease is caused by poor oral hygiene, neglected dental treatment, dry mouth, and/or medications.
 Symptoms of gum disease include inflamed gums, bleeding gums, and high levels of dental plaque.

-Mouth sores, ulcers, and canker sores are common risk factors of dry mouth.
+Mouth sores, ulcers, and canker sores also commonly result from dry mouth.

-Patients with dry mouth are more prone to developing oral thrush, also called a yeast infection.
+People with dry mouths are more prone to developing oral thrush (also known as candidiasis), an oral yeast infection.